 Description

-Seed dribblers are tractor-driven seeders and are mounted on one or both fenders.
+Seed dribblers are seeders built to be mounted on tractors, dozers, or bullhogs.
 The drive wheel is positioned on the top of the track and driven by it.
 Seed is gravity fed, deposited on the tracks, carried forward, dropped on the soil and pressed into the soil.
+Seed is distributed onto or in front of the track to be pressed into the seedbed.
 The tractor weight creates a firm seedbed and the track cleats create small water-catchment depressions.
 Dribblers are useful for planting species that require firm seedbeds or when seed is in short supply or costly.
 They are useful for planting shrub and forb seed separately from more rapidly growing grasses.
 They are also useful for small seeded species such as rabbitbrush, sagebrush, and many forbs that require minimal coverage.
 Dribblers can be used with other operations such as cabling.

 Application